Sahidev1/myVM/README.md

 # VM logisim architecture
 The virtual machine so far consists of a CPU and a RAM module.
 The RAM module is a shared instruction and data memory.

+The virtual machine system consists of a virtual computer and 3 IO devices.
+The IO devices are a logisim keyboard used for reading input, a logisim TTY to print characters, and a logisim led matrix.
+The virtual computer consists of a
+CPU, RAM module, Interrupt Register, A built in timer, and interfaces for the 3 IO devices of the virtual system.

 ## CPU
 The CPU is a 32bit CPU.